Take part in our countryside survey!

 A fee is applicable as identified on our fees and charges guidance and there is no VAT payable

-Alternatively, you can complete a regularisation application form.
+You can do this by completing a regularisation application form.
 You can pay for it online by making a regularisation approval payment on our online payment system.

 After you have submitted the application, you will need to contact our Building Control team to arrange a time for us to visit the site and inspect the completed work.